Purple Crush

 The self-described "hetero-married queer indie-pop duo" often take a political social/ironic stance in their music and videos.
 Frontiers magazine reviewed their 2014 album Iconoclassic in its May 2014 issue.

 Purple Crush is also the founder and host of a Vogue mini-ball party called Banjee Ball which started monthly at the Downtown Los Angeles Standard Hotel and now takes place at Los Globos in Silverlake, Los Angeles.
 In 2016, they released a 5-song EP and short film entitled "Vogue Opera." featuring legendary members of East and Westcoast Ball culture.

 Isla Cheadle appeared on the HBO Max original show Legendary as Isla Ebony, mother of the House of Ebony.
+She also pitched the show to Scout Productions.
+Isla and Jared were Music Directors for the show on Season 3.